Patch-Code-Prosperity/Pythonic-Schwab-API/README.md

 <p align="center"><img width="50%" src="https://github.com/Patch-Code-Prosperity/Pythonic-Schwab-API/assets/31261577/a8f48499-fac4-400a-afe1-72f0dadf9631"></p>

 # Pythonic-Schwab-API
-This is an unofficial Python wrapper for accessing the Schwab API, designed for developers who require a straightforward and efficient method to interact with financial data and trading operations.
+This is an unofficial Python wrapper for accessing the individual [Schwab API](), designed for developers who require a straightforward and efficient method to interact with financial data and trading operations.

 Credit to [Tyler Bowers](https://github.com/tylerebowers) for inspiring this work.
 This is a blatant rip-off of his work formatted in a more pythonic way.
 We started as a fork but felt this would likely end up going in a whole different direction as far as our intended purpose and scope.
 Thank you, Tyler, for your work.
+We will continue to steal his work and publish it as our own and hope he does the same if it is ever advantageous for him to return the favor.

-Before you can use this wrapper, ensure you have a Schwab developer account, which you can obtain [here](https://beta-developer.schwab.com/).
+Before you can use this wrapper, ensure you have a [Schwab developer account](https://beta-developer.schwab.com/).

 For community support and discussions, join our [Pythonic Schwab API Discord group](https://discord.gg/6XMYKEFr).